zurb/ZURB-code-standards/tags.md

 # Issue Tags

 The Foundation frameworks should all use these issue labels.
-The smaller libraries can use the basic issue set.
+The smaller libraries can use the basic issue set that GitHub includes by default.

 **Issue type:**